Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: Introduction

-The rest of this paper is organized as follows: \autoref{b} discusses the soft-wall model at finite temperature. \autoref{c} discusses the pion form factor, pion mass, radius, charge density, and generalized parton distribution at finite temperatures.
+The rest of this paper is organized as follows: \autoref{b} discusses the soft-wall model at finite temperature. \autoref{c} discusses the pion form factor, mass, pion charge radius, GPD, and the charge density of the pion at finite temperatures.
 In \autoref{d} we derive a temperature-dependent pion-nucleon and pion-$\Delta$ coupling constant from the bulk interaction Lagrangian between scalar and fermion fields in the AdS background. \autoref{e} presents our numerical results, and \autoref{f} concludes with a discussion.